santoslab/aadl-translator/mdcf-architect-documentation/src/site/sphinx/tools/translator.rst

 1. Configure the output directory by clicking ``Preferences`` (under "OSATE2" on Mac OS X, under "Window" in Windows and Linux) and then setting the "AppDev Directory" option.
 Click ``Ok``.
 2. Open both the "map-globals" project and the app's project.
-3. Double-click the file that contains your :construct:`system`, and then click the run button (|gear icon|).
+3. Double-click the file that contains your :construct:`system`, and then click the icon associated with your target format:
+	1. |cog_go icon|: Java and XML for the MDCF
+	2. |cog_error icon|: An app hazard analysis report
+	3. |report_go icon|: Java for an MDCF device driver